 What is in Your Estimate?

 The most critical component of a contractor’s estimate is transparency.
-Meaning, there should be zero ambiguity regarding the work, the materials, the policies and the procedures of the company.
-As you request multiple estimates from contractors, scrutinize each one in detail and make a side-by-side comparison.
+Meaning, that there should be zero ambiguity regarding the work, the materials, the policies, and the procedures of the company.
+As you request multiple estimates from contractors, scrutinize each one and make a side-by-side comparison.

-A roofing contractor’s estimate in Pensacola should contain the following:
+A roofing contractor’s estimate in Florida should contain the following:

 - Scope of work.
 The scope of work outlines in detail the work that the contractor will undertake to complete the job according to your specifications.

 - Job duration & deadline.
 The contractor should be clear on when you can expect the work crew to start and finish the job.
 Keep in mind that weather is always a factor when launching a roofing project.
 Be sure to discuss weather-related issues with the roofer.